vergissberlin/hugo-docker-watchtower/README.md

     1. It pulls the new image on the Docker host and
     2. it restarts the related running instances.

-In this example [Watchtower](https://containrrr.github.io/watchtower/) is running on some server aslike the static webpage, but it can run on remote servers also. for more informations take a look on the [documentation](https://containrrr.github.io/watchtower//usage-overview/).
+In this example [Watchtower](https://containrrr.github.io/watchtower/) is running on same server aslike the static webpage, but it can run on remote servers also.
+For more information, take a look on the [documentation](https://containrrr.github.io/watchtower/usage-overview/).